gretel/MIDIsync/README.md

 - Arduino Duemilanove http://arduino.cc/en/Main/arduinoBoardDuemilanove
 - Arduino Uno http://arduino.cc/en/Main/arduinoBoardUno

-So far, only the source code is available!
+Should be compatible with the famous MIDI-Shield from Sparkfun (https://www.sparkfun.com/products/9595).

 Schematics and stuff are work in progress.
 Please stand by.
-Pre-built devices are available upon request.
+Pre-built devices are available upon request - please feel free to contact me!
-Please feel free to contact me!
+Libraries are missing too, so you might have a hard time compiling the code on your own for now.

 A pre-built device (nicknamed "Hensel MODEL-01") has the following features: